Kazu010101/SMB-Map-RMIT-Cybersecurity-Project/README.md

 ## Objective

-- Weaponization: Install SMB MAP on Kali Linux
+- Weaponization: install smbclient on Kali Linux
-- Find asset
+- Discover shared SMB folders with smbclient or smbmap
-- Exfiltrate the asset
+- Exfiltrate any valuable assets found

 ## The Scenario